dhelonious/sublimall-server/INSTALL.md

-# Set up you own Sublimall server
+# Set up your own Sublimall server

 ## Requirements

 You'll need:
- - Python 3.6
+ - Python 3.5
- - Database like Postgresql is optionnal if you use Sublimall for personnal or few users
+ - Database like Postgresql is optional if you use Sublimall only for yourself or few users

 ## Installation

+Use the ```install.sh``` script or do it manually:

 ```
 cd /var/www